Moving From California to Austin TX: Quick Answer

 Know Your Numbers Before You Move

-Jeannie Garr Roddy has helped buyers from the Bay Area, Los Angeles, and San Diego find homes in West Austin.
-Free, no-obligation consultation to discuss your timeline, budget, and neighborhood priorities.
+Jeannie Garr Roddy has helped buyers from the Bay Area, Los Angeles, and San Diego find premier residential homes in West Austin.
+Free, no-obligation consultation to discuss your timeline, budget parameters, and neighborhood priorities.

 Keep Your Wealth.
 Upgrade Your Lifestyle.

 You have built significant equity in California.
 Now it is time to protect it.
-Moving to Austin is not just a change of address.
-It is a strategic financial maneuver.
-With 0% State Income Tax and a luxury market that delivers 3x the square footage for the price, Austin is the ultimate landing spot for California capital.
+Choosing to move to austin from california is not just a fluid change of address, it is a strategic financial maneuver.
+With 0% State Income Tax and a luxury market that delivers 3x the square footage for the price, Austin operates as the ultimate landing spot for California capital.

 The biggest myth about moving to Texas is that you have to sacrifice culture.
-Austin is the sophisticated cousin of the South, offering Michelin-level dining, high-end retail, and vibrant nightlife.
+Austin is the sophisticated cousin of the South, offering Michelin-level dining, high-end retail options, and vibrant night activities.

 The Domain and Music Lane